Strategic Plan 2017-2025

 - TACTIC 5.3.1 — Develop a gap analysis regarding the skills and tools needed by library personnel.

 STRATEGY 5.4: Increase employee awareness of professional development opportunities.

 - TACTIC 5.4.1 — Create an intranet page with links to existing opportunities provided by our membership organizations.

-STRATEGY 5.5: Increase an equitable, diverse, and inclusive workplace.
+STRATEGY 5.5: Increase an equitable, diverse, accessible, and inclusive workplace.

-- TACTIC 5.5.1 — Establish a council that raises diversity, equity, and inclusion issues and makes recommendations to advance human diversity in the Libraries.
+- TACTIC 5.5.1 — Establish a Diversity, Equity, Accessibility, and Inclusion (DEAI) Council that raises issues and makes recommendations to advance human diversity in the Libraries.